-Ford’s 8-Speed Transmission — Complaints of Laggy Performance and Poor Efficiency > > Ford’s 8-speed transmission used in the 2019 and 2020 Edge models unfortunately suffered from two big problems: poor > fuel economy and a somewhat laggy performance.
-Although this transmission is cutting-edge in many ways (using two > driving clutches and four brake clutches to create all eight forward speeds), consumers noted that there was a bit of a > delay in boost after stepping on the gas. > > Though this may not have been too noticeable in some of Ford’s smaller sedans or compact cars, for a heavy SUV like the > Edge, this sluggishness was apparent to many drivers.
-And with gas prices likely to rise in the future, many consumers > were understandably concerned about committing to a fuel-inefficient vehicle.
+Ford’s 8-Speed Transmission — Complaints of Laggy Performance and Poor Efficiency

+Ford’s 8-speed transmission used in the 2019 and 2020 Edge models, unfortunately, suffered from two big problems: poor fuel economy and somewhat laggy performance.
+Although this transmission is cutting-edge in many ways (using two driving clutches and four brake clutches to create all eight forward speeds), consumers noted that there was a bit of a delay in boost after stepping on the gas.

+Though this may not have been too noticeable in some of Ford’s smaller sedans or compact cars, for a heavy SUV like the Edge, this sluggishness was apparent to many drivers.
+And with gas prices likely to rise in the future, many consumers were understandably concerned about committing to a fuel-inefficient vehicle.

 Initially, Ford planned to install a software update to improve these performance issues, but after some tinkering, it ultimately decided to keep the 8-speed as-is for existing models while dropping a gear and switching to a 7-speed model for new Edges.
 (It’s unclear whether this software update will eventually be available for prior year models or whether Ford intends its 7-speed transmission to essentially wipe the slate clean going forward.)